LLNL/llnl.github.io/about/faq.md

 3. Head over to the [@LLNL People](https://github.com/orgs/LLNL/people) page and make your membership `Public`.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I join the LLNL organization on GitHub?' content=accordionContent %}
+  {% include components/accordion.html title='How do I join the LLNL organization on GitHub?'  slug='join' content=accordionContent %}

 {% capture accordionContent %}
 Before content is placed into an LLNL GitHub.com repository, it should be reviewed and released via LLNL's Information Management (IM) process.
 All information produced by LLNL must follow the guidance set forth by the LLNL IM policy for both [initial release and incremental contributions <i class="fa fa-light fa-lock"></i>](https://dev.llnl.gov/opensource/contributing/).
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I get my repo reviewed and released for GitHub?' content=accordionContent %}
+  {% include components/accordion.html title='How do I get my repo reviewed and released for GitHub?' slug='released' content=accordionContent %}

 {% capture accordionContent %}
 Remember that these repositories *are hosted on GitHub* servers, ***not** LLNL servers*, and content placed in them should be limited to "email-like" communications.
 That means: